 On Resigning

-However, you can end your employment immediately when scolded by boss beyond what is normal and acceptable.
+However, you can end your employment immediately when scolded by a boss beyond what is normal and acceptable.
 Enumerated below are the valid reasons:

 Art.